An online learning approach to dynamic pricing and capacity sizing in service systems

-\textbf{Bounding $I_3$. } Controlling $\EE[I_3]$ also involves bounding the difference of two steady-state waiting times with different model parameters $(p_i,\mu_i)$.
-Hence, in the following Lemma \ref{lmm: steady state continuity}, we establish a uniform higher-order smoothness result for the steady-state waiting times with respect to the model parameter $(\mu,p)$.
+As discussed above, controlling $I_2$ also involves bounding the difference between the mean steady-state waiting times in two consecutive cycles.
+Hence, we next establish a uniform high-order smoothness result for the steady-state waiting times with respect to the model parameter $(\mu,p)$.

 \begin{lemma} \textbf{$($Smoothness in $\mu$ and $p)$} Suppose $(\mu_i,p_i)\in \mathcal{B}$ for $i=1,2$.
 Let $W_\infty(\mu_i,p_i)$ be the steady-state waiting time of the GI/GI/1 queue under parameter $(\mu_i,p_i)$, respectively.
-Then, the steady-state waiting times $(W_\infty(\mu_1,p_1),W_\infty(\mu_2,p_2))$ can be coupled such that, there exists a constant $B>0$ independent of $(\mu,p)$ satisfying that, for all $1\leq m\leq 4$,
+Then, the steady-state waiting times $(W_\infty(\mu_1,p_1),W_\infty(\mu_2,p_2))$ can be coupled such that, there exists a constant $B>0$ independent of $(\mu_i,p_i)$ satisfying that, for all $1\leq m\leq 4$,